jruwaard/aph_ema_handbook/docs/study-design.md

 The questions above should be answered as detailed as possible to best serve the research question and the statistical power (see below).
-In practice, however, it is often necessary to balance between research interests, respondent burden, and practical considerations, such as hardware limitations.
+In practice, however, it is often necessary to balance research interests, respondent burden, and practical considerations, such as hardware limitations.

 When determining the appropriate sample plan, start with mapping the expected